Advertiser Disclosure

 KOHO and Wealthsimple are two of Canada’s most popular financial technology companies.

-This KOHO Mastercard vs. Wealthsimple Cash comparison covers their features, pros, cons, fees, limits, how they work, and more.
+The KOHO Prepaid Mastercard and Wealthsimple Cash Card are both prepaid cards in Canada.
+This comparison covers their features, pros, cons, fees, limits, how they work, and more.

 KOHO vs. Wealthsimple